Metz-Frescaty Air Base: World War I

-During World War I, in addition to the Zeppelins, the Luftstreitkräfte (Imperial German Army Air Service) began stationing airplanes at the airfield, which were later used in combat over the Western Front during the war.
+During World War I, in addition to the Zeppelins, the Luftstreitkräfte (Imperial German Army Air Service) began stationing aircraft at the airfield, which were later used in combat over the Western Front during the war.
 It became the target of French and British aircraft later in the war, starting about 1915 with the development of bomber and fighter combat aircraft.
 It also was the target for long-range artillery attacks.

-Following the armistice with Germany ending the First World War, the French army entered Metz in November 1918, and the airfield came under the control of the French Air Force (Aéronautique Militaire).
+Following the armistice with Germany ending the war, the French army entered Metz in November 1918, and the airfield came under the control of the French Air Force (Aéronautique Militaire).

 Between the wars

-In 1919, the first French Air Force units moved into Frescaty Air Base, when Bombardment Group No. 1 moved in from Landau in the Occupied German Rhineland-Palatinate.
+In 1919, the first French Air Force units moved into Frescaty Air Base, when Bombardment Group No. 1 moved in from Landau in the occupied German Rhineland-Palatinate.
 On 1 August 1920, the unit was redesignated as the 11th Aviation Bombardment Regiment (11th RAB).
 In 1927, the 3d Group of the 12th Aviation Regiment was also assigned, moving from Neustadt an der Weinstraße, also in the Occupied Rhineland.

 On 31 May 1934, Frescaty Air Base received the designation of base aérienne 111 (BA 111).
 The 11th Wing Frescaty left in 1936 and settled in Toulouse.
 Two years later, the transition from GB I/38 and II/38 on Amiot 143, causes the change in mission of the 38th Wing, which became the 38th Bombardment Wing in March 1939.
 By the following June 38 EB is reassigned to French North Africa.